-Dan teaches lighting design at the Boston Arts Academy and is a teaching artist with Boston Lyric Opera.
-He also founded Brighter Boston, a nonprofit organization that gives teenagers paid internships backstage on professional shows.
+Dan teaches lighting design at the Boston Arts Academy, the city’s public arts high school.
+He ran the 2025 Boston Marathon to raise money for the school.
+He’s a teaching artist with Boston Lyric Opera and also founded Brighter Boston, a nonprofit organization that gives teenagers paid internships backstage on professional shows.
 He’s currently writing a book on education and doing research on multisensory perception, exploring the unique power of the arts in the human mind.

 Dan holds a BFA in Drama from Carnegie Mellon and an Ed.M. in Educational Neuroscience from Harvard University.
 He’s an avid hiker, rock climber, snowboarder, and dad.